 When arteries become narrowed or clogged, angioplasty can open the vessels and restore good blood flow.
-Specialists at the Heart & Vascular Institute at Abington Health conduct this minimally invasive procedure with advanced technology in our cardiac catheterization laboratories.
+Specialists at the Abington Heart and Vascular Institute – Jefferson Health conduct this minimally invasive procedure with advanced technology in our cardiac catheterization laboratories.

 Conditions Benefitting From Angioplasty